How To Stop Puppy Biting, Nipping And Mouthing Permanently! ULTIMATE Guide

-When Ace came home to live with us he was only a few weeks old.
-At first, Tyson really didn’t like him and would avoid him at all cost!
+When Ace came home to live with us, he was only a few weeks old.
+At first, Tyson really didn’t like him and would avoid him at all costs!

 He hated Ace so much that he would go into entire other rooms of the house just to get away from him.

 I felt so bad for Ace because all he wanted to do was interact with his new big brother, that wanted nothing to do with him.